aijose/CppND-Capstone-Nibbles/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Project Description

+Additional features added to the Snake-game:

+* Add the capability to import arbitrary game layouts

+* Add blocked cells

+* Add a new feed object that will reverse direction of the snake (may not be critical)

+* Add a new feed object that will reduce the size of the snake

+* Add multiple players
+  * Human player
+  * Computer player
+    * Computer player could use A* algorithm to get from current location to future location

+## File and Class Structure

+## Addressing Rubric Points